tmt-icd/TEST2-Model-Files/README.md

 # TEST2-Model-Files

-A second test ICD subsubsystem repository
+This repository is for experiments and testing.